-9.3 Configure Privacy Mask
+9.3 Configuring Privacy Mask

-Privacy mask enables you to cover certain areas on the live video to prevent certain spots in the monitoring area from being live viewed and recorded.
+Privacy mask enables you to cover certain areas on the live video to prevent certain spots in the video security area from being live viewed and recorded.

-- 1. Enter the Privacy Mask Settings interface: Configuration > Image > Privacy Mask. - 2.
+- Enter the Privacy Mask Settings interface: Configuration > Image > Privacy Mask. - 2.
 Check the checkbox of Enable Privacy Mask to enable this function. - 3.
 Click Draw Area.